healeycodes/tools/README.md

 This is a learning project and a chance to take ownership over the common terminal tools I rely on every day.

-I hope to add to this monorepo over time!
+These programs are toys, and I hope to add to this monorepo over time.

 ## Projects